 - Poor personal hygiene or unsanitary living conditions

 Signs of Nursing Home Abuse

-- Physical abuse is usually marked by unexplained injuries like open wounds, bruises, dislocations, sprains, fractures, internal bleeding, and more.
-In most of these cases, the harm occurs when a resident is slapped, kicked, hit, or suffers any other form of physical violence.
+- Physical abuse is usually marked by unexplained injuries like open wounds, bruises, dislocations, sprains, fractures, internal bleeding and more.
+In most of these cases, the harm occurs when a resident is slapped, kicked, hit or subject to any other form of physical violence.
 However, it is important to be aware that drug under and overdoses as well as malnutrition are also signs of physical abuse and neglect.